 We operate an online petitions system as the primary way of receiving petitions.

-All petitions submitted to Cambridgeshire County Council are subject to rules of procedure (CMIS website).
+All petitions submitted to Cambridgeshire County Council are subject to the rules of procedure, set out in Part 4-1 (Council Procedure Rules) of the Council’s Constitution.

 First, you will need to register with the petitions system on the website.
 You will be asked to include basic contact details and the system will send you an email for you to confirm your registration.
 You will then be able to log in and submit a petition.